 Being an egg donor does require you to have a clear pap and STI screening within the past year.
 All other healthcare costs are financed by the recipients.
 Once approved to donate, you will also be given an expense account to cover various costs such as contraception (birth control), pap smear, and all local travel which is within 35 miles of where you live.

-The egg donor will be paid $7,000 or MORE for her time as a donor.
+Most egg donors will be paid $9,000 -$12,000 for their time as an egg donor.
+A donor can donate up to 6 times so on average, a donor could be compensated around $63,000 for helping 6 families.
 The compensation is sent via direct deposit or mailed to the donor’s house once she (the egg donor) has completed retrieval and returned all additional medications to the doctor.

 The egg donor’s kindness and generosity is much valued.
 All of our recipients believe that the compensation does not completely signify how thankful they are for an egg donor, but they do understand it helps to make sure you are paid for your efforts and time away from your family, school, and work.

 Each cycle looks different as each physician we work with has their own protocols.
-However, on average you could expect your schedule to look something like the calendar graphic to the right.
-The commitment in 3-4 months with the bulk of that time the last 10-21 days.
+However, on average you could expect your schedule to look something like this calendar.
+The commitment in 3-5 months with the bulk of that time the last 10-21 days.
 Your care coordinator will be sure you understand when and where your appointments are in advance so you can plan accordingly.
 You can choose to donate locally or be available and travel.

 Most likely, yes.
 Being an egg donor really does take very little time leading up to the retrieval, but the time needed often falls during regular business hours.
 You will have four to eight appointments (usually in the morning) in addition to the actual egg retrieval.
 This does sometimes fall on the Saturdays and Sundays, but when committing to be an egg donor you want to be able to have some time off or a flexible schedule.
 If more time is needed, we can provide a “doctor’s note” for whoever is concerned.